 The mountains have held the most terrifying and most joyful moments of my life, sometimes within the same day.
 My mountain education began when I was fourteen, on my first all-girls backpacking trip to the Bighorn Mountains in Wyoming.
 That trip introduced me to bush-wacking, mountain passes, getting lost, lightning drills, external-frame packs, and the “belly-game” (when you put your frozen feet on your tent-mate’s belly to thaw them out).
 I cried a few times, wrestled a fellow group-member for the last hot chocolate packet, and danced the electric slide in the rain.
-And I was surrounded by women and girls the whole time.
+And I fell in love with mountain travel.

 Gender and Education